samyhajar/data-elevator/data-elevator/README.md

 # Data Elevator

 This project allows you to insert coordinates of a place and will show you the elevation of it in meters.
-The marker will also show you the place/city you manually entered on the map if you click on it.
+The marker will also show you the place/city you manually entered on the map.
+If you click on the marker you will also see the elevation in a pop up.

 Enjoy!